SurniaUlula/wpsso-um/readme.txt

 Tested Up To: 5.0
 Stable Tag: 1.14.0

-WPSSO Core add-on to provide updates for the WPSSO Core Pro plugin and its Pro add-ons.
+WPSSO Core add-on provides updates for the WPSSO Core Pro plugin and its Pro add-ons.

 == Description ==